CookieHoodie/OsuBot/README.md

 # Known issues
 Stack leniency is not accounted for, so some stacked circles are missed by the bots.
 (Will be fixed soon)

-Movements of some sliders are laggy and oftentimes the sliders are "overshooted" or "undershooted". (*Any idea on how this can be fixed is appreciated!)

 Cursor can't manage to follow through the whole slider on time in long slider maps such as this one https://osu.ppy.sh/beatmapsets/124997#osu/342075

 # TODO